uofr/moodle-atto_kaltura/README.md

 Installation
 ------

-Unzip this plugin, and copy the directory (mod/kalmediares) under moodle root directory (ex. /moodle).
+Unzip this plugin, and copy the directory (lib/editor/atto/plugins/yukaltura) under moodle root directory (ex. /moodle).
 Installation will be completed after you log in as an administrator and access the notification menu.

-After upgrading the plugin from version 1.1.x/1.2.x to 1.3.x (or later version), the administrators must execute the following command:

-php /path/to/moodle/mod/kalmediares/cli/log_migration_1.2to1.3.php
+After installation, the administrator must access setting page of local_yukaltura, and must set some items for this plugin.

-This script reads the access logs of students from the Moodle standard log, and inserts records to new database table.
+Next, the administrator must access setting page of the Atto text editor, and must add "yukaltura" keyword to toolbar's setting.
-The verison 1.3.0 and laters use this table in order to display an access status list of students.

 How to use
 ------